carnot-tech/jinbaflow-docs/docs/first_workflow.md

 Make the color based on the scheme Molokai.
 ```

-Submitting this prompt will generate a pretty pie chart.
+Submitting this prompt will generate a nice pie chart.

 <center>
 <img